kkrizanovic/RNAseqEval/README.md

 ## Example dataset
 Folder example_dataset contains an example dataset, simulated by applying PBSIM o a transcriptome.
 Example dataset was generated usign reference and annotations for_ Drosophilla Melanogaster_ chromosome 4.
 The folder contains everything necessary to test out our evaluation tools.
 More on example dataset can be fouund at [example_dataset/example.md](example_dataset/example.md).

+## Acknowledgement
+This work has been supported in part by Croatian Science Fundation under the project UIP-11-2013-7353.